D3lt4lph4/papers/docs/imagedetection/yolo.md

 The final results take from the article are the following ones:

-- VOC 2007 (Combined is the Fast R-CNN with the network on the line)
+- VOC 2007 (Combined is the Fast R-CNN + the network on the line)

 | Network | mAP | Combined | Gain |
 |---------|:---:|:--------:|:----:|